Azure-Samples/MetricsAdvisor/Methane leak detection sample/README.md

 ## Step 6 - Configure your anomaly detection and alerting settings

 Now that the data feed is created, we can create an optional alert hook if we want to receive alerts.
 To do so, click `Hooks` in the left navigation menu, and click `Create hook`.
-You then follow the instructions in this [documentation page](https://docs.microsoft.com/en-us/azure/applied-ai-services/metrics-advisor/how-tos/alerts).
+You then follow the instructions on this [documentation page](https://docs.microsoft.com/en-us/azure/applied-ai-services/metrics-advisor/how-tos/alerts).

 ![setup_hooks](../media/methane_hook_setup.png)

 Now, let's click on the datafeed we have just created in the `Data feeds` section.
-We can click on one of the metrics like *methane_concentration* to see the ingested data so far, and set up an anomaly detection configuration.
+We can click on one of the metrics like *methane_concentration* to see the ingested data so far and set up an anomaly detection configuration.
 Please review this [documentation page](https://docs.microsoft.com/en-us/azure/applied-ai-services/metrics-advisor/how-tos/configure-metrics#tune-the-detection-configuration) for more details.

 ![detect anomalies](../media/methane-anomaly-detection.png)

 ## Step 7 - Check the detected anomalies in Incident Hub

-Once we have an anomaly detection configuration set up, we can explore the anomalies that have been detected viewing the **incidents** tab:
+Once we have an anomaly detection configuration set up, we can explore the anomalies that have been detected by viewing the **incidents** tab:

 ![incident](../media/methane_incident.png)

-When you click one of the incident, you'll be led to **Incident Hub**, which allows you to see an overview of all the latest detected anomalies in real-time and see their severity scores.
+When you click one of the incidents, you'll be led to **Incident Hub**, which allows you to see an overview of all the latest detected anomalies in real-time and see their severity scores.
 It also allows you to diagnose and analyze the root cause of each incident.

 ![incident_hub](../media/methane_incident_hub.png)

-If you click one incident in the **Incident list**, you could see more detail of a specific incident.
+If you click one incident in the **Incident list**, you can see more detail about a specific incident.

 ![incident_detail](../media/methane_incident_details.png)